 - Independent investigation of concerns related to placement, care and services.

-What services are provided by a Foster Care Ombudsman?
+What services are provided by a Youth Ombudsman?

 - Maintains a toll-free telephone number which foster children and teens may call from anywhere in the state with questions about their rights, their care and well-being, issues with their placement or services received while in foster care.